vertica/vertica-containers/UDx-container/README.md

 ### Making your UDx accessible to the test Vertica server

-Start the server in your UDx working directory so when the container for the test Vertica server starts and it mounts its current working directory it has a path to your UDx working directory.
-The Vertica in the container runs as dbadmin
+Start the server in your UDx working directory.
+This provides the container for the test Vertica server a path to your UDx working directory when it starts and it mounts its current working directory.
+The Vertica in the container runs as `dbadmin`.

 ### Starting the test Vertica server

-In addition to the "apps" `vsdk-make`, `vsdk-g++`, etc., there is a `vsdk-vertica` command which creates a scratch Vertica server for you to test your UDx.
+In addition to the tools such as `vsdk-make` and `vsdk-g++`, there is a `vsdk-vertica` command that creates a scratch Vertica server so you can test your UDx.

-The UDx container itself is not writable, so it creates and mounts a Docker volume called verticasdk-data.
-It also mounts the current working directory and your home directory in the container (with the same name those directories have on the host machine).
+The UDx container itself is not writable, so it creates and mounts a Docker volume called `verticasdk-data`.
+It also mounts the current working directory and your home directory in the container using the same names those directories have on the host machine.
 In addition, `vsdk-vertica` understands the `VSDK_MOUNT` and `VSDK_ENV` environment variables described in [environment variable](#environment-variables).

 `vsdk-vertica` launches a server that runs in the background in a container named `verticasdk`.
-You can read the container log using the command:
+You can read the container log using the `docker logs` command.

 #### The test Vertica server startup log